 - Roast a chicken, duck, or goose.
 Traditionally, Michaelmas was also known as “Goose Day.”
 Give thanks for the amazing, nutrient dense food you are receiving.

 - Take the time to practice gratitude for the blessings of the summer.
 Sit down and write them out.
 Take a walk with your partner and talk about them.
 Talk about the vacations, the sun, the fun.
 Talk about the blessings of your fertility journey.
 Acknowledge all the goodness the sun and warmth has brought to your journey.
+Remember to continue your gratitude practice throughout the year

 - Host a feast.
 Invite people over for a harvest party!
 Call it an Octoberfest party, or whatever you want!
 Make some gorgeous fertility friendly food, and enjoy good times with friends.